Limych/addon-presence-monitor/presence-monitor/DOCS.md

 #### Option `known`: `beacons`

 This option allow you to set list of MAC-addresses of [iBeacons](https://en.wikipedia.org/wiki/IBeacon) and similar devices which use a little different protocol.
-Each device must be described in a separate list item.
+Each device MUST be described in a separate list item.

 **Items format:** _"{MAC-address} {nickname of device}"_